 Structure

-The linear inverse model starts with choosing relevant abiotic and biotic compartments and specifying the links between them (Fig. 2).
+The linear inverse model starts with choosing relevant abiotic and biotic compartments and specifying the links between them (Fig. 2; Table 2).
 We assumed that the influx of TOC was a complex assemblage of organic matters derived from the water column with a portion of energy flowing out of the sedimentary system through the process of burial and/or export (orange flows).
 Then, the general idea was that the predators of each size class preyed on organisms of the same and smaller size classes.
 For instance, the black flows assumed that bacteria fed only on detrital OC; meiofauna fed on bacteria and detrital OC; macrofauna fed on meiofauna, bacteria, and detrital OC.
 The grey flows indicated that carbon was lost as feces and was consumed by benthopelagic/pelagic predators (Fig. 2).
 In this LIM model, the compartments with orange color were part of the food web model.
-In contrast, the compartments with blue color were only considered carbon influx or efflux but are not directly modeled.
+In contrast, the compartments with blue color were only considered carbon influx or efflux but were not directly modeled.

 Mass balances

 A broadly accepted physical constraint is that mass is conserved for each chemical element, and this mass balance principle is the backbone of the food web model.
-First of all, the mass balance could be written in the general form:
+First, the mass balance could be written in the general form: